Mallesh511/GitHub-Actions-Repository/README.md

 # GitHub-Actions-Repository
-Triggering the GitHub Actions Workflow on Publishing a GitHub Release
+Triggering the GitHub Actions Workflow on Publishing a GitHub Release.